NewForce-at-Mountwest/library-system-cli/README.md

 1. [.NET Core](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install)
 1. A code editor of your choice

-### First, set up your database
-1. Create a new SQL Server Database and name it Library-System
-1. Run [this SQL script](Library-System-CLI/library_system_cli.sql) to create your tables and seed your datbase

 ### To configure your repo, you should:
 1. Fork this repo